digital-medicine/ndemobil-website/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
+        NDEMobil
         Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **NDEMobil Research Group** is a junior research group supported by the German Federal Ministry for Research and Education through the German Medical Informatics Initiative.
+Its focus is on the analysis of mobile data for monitoring disease progression in neurodegenerative diseases.

   - block: collection
     content: